FolkerKinzel/Strings/README.md

 StringBuilder and ReadOnlySpan&lt;Char&gt;.

 ##### Content:
-* Extension methods that return an equal (and therefore persistable) Int32 hashcode for an identical Char sequence everytime they are called - even on String, StringBuilder or ReadOnlySpan&lt;Char&gt;.
+* Extension methods which return an equal (and therefore persistable) Int32 hashcode for an identical Char sequence everytime they are called - even on String, StringBuilder or ReadOnlySpan&lt;Char&gt;.
 The hashcodes can be specified to